Find Nursing Colleges

 3 Yearly Graduations

 Youngstown State University is the 19th most popular school in the nation for students seeking a master's degree in critical care nursing.
 Roughly 11,800 attend the school each year.
-The average in-state tuition for full-time undergraduates is $9,196 per year, while in-state graduate students, on average, pay $6,453 per year.
-The critical care nursing program at Youngstown State University awarded 3 master's degrees during the 2020-2021 school year.
+The average in-state tuition for full-time undergraduates is $9,426 per year, while in-state graduate students, on average, pay $6,494 per year.
+During the most recent year for which we have data, 3 people received their master's degree in critical care nursing from Youngstown State University.

 Below are some popular majors that are similar to critical care nursing that offer master’s degrees.